IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

    ![image](https://github.com/user-attachments/assets/e25f5f53-0aa7-4f81-a51b-b3dee3bb7cf9)
  7. Navigate to **Environment** tab, select **fetch-model-data** container and select **model-params** ConfigMap and click **Save**
     ![image](https://github.com/user-attachments/assets/0b42cb07-97a2-4f70-82a2-9abc9c6113aa)

+    !!! info "About LLama and tinyLLama models"

+        The ConfigMap currently points to the tinyLLaMa model.
+The LLaMA (Large Language Model Meta AI) model is a family of state-of-the-art large language models developed by Meta (formerly Facebook), specifically designed to perform various natural language processing tasks.
+TinyLLaMA is a compact variant of the LLaMA (Large Language Model Meta AI) model, designed for efficiency and accessibility, especially when deployed in smaller environments.
+Available via Hugging Face (HF), it focuses on reducing the size of large-scale language models while retaining strong performance across various natural language processing tasks.

- 8. Switch back to **Pods** tab and you should see that a new Pod has been launched by OpenShift as we updated the Pods's environment via ConfigMap.
+ 9. Switch back to **Pods** tab and you should see that a new pod has been launched by OpenShift as we changed the pod's environment, when we added ConfigMap.
     ![image](https://github.com/user-attachments/assets/55ba8b7c-3760-45f8-813b-99b90e026daf)
- 9. The new pod will download the model and then start it.
+ 10. The new pod will download the model and then start it.
 Since the configmap points to tinyllama model, it will be downloaded from HuggingFace and then started.
 When that happens the pod's status will change to Running.

     !!! info "Model download will take time - Have patience!!"